WGCEO/Portfolio/README.md

 }
 ```
 ![](customEmoji.png)
-3. Using regex, you can check whether existing key or not, and if exist, you can check it whether todo or done.
+3. Key values can be checked for their existence using regex; if key value exists, its status will be checked whether it is to-do or done.
 ```swift

 var shortcutRegex: String {